erestrep/erestrep.github.io/_positions/m2-cluster-consensus.md

 <br>

-**Description:** The deployment of swarms of robotic vehicles has been shown to be effective for a wide range of applications based on cooperative tasks such as reconnaissance, surveillance, foraging or search and rescue.
+**Description:** The deployment of teams of robotic vehicles has been shown to be effective for a wide range of applications based on cooperative tasks such as reconnaissance, surveillance, foraging or search and rescue.
 Most of the time, in such collaborative missions, the field of interest is relatively large with respect to the size of the multi-robot system.
-Therefore, the swarm must be divided into smaller groups (clusters) to move towards different areas and conduct different tasks simultaneously.
+Therefore, the heterogeneous team must be divided into smaller groups (clusters), based on their heterogeneous capabilities, in order to conduct different tasks simultaneously.

 **Motivations:** Most of the current works addressing the problem of clustering for multi-agent systems are concerned with generic unconstrained agents, thus neglecting the constraints and specificity of networks of mobile robots in terms of limited sensing capabilities.
 Moreover, they only study the conditions for convergence of the agents to small groups, i.e. cluster consensus, rather than the autonomous formation of clusters.
-There are few works addressing the autonomous achievement of clusters in a network of mobile robots based on distributed and local interactions among the robots, none of which take also into account the sensing constraints inherent to these types of systems.
+There are few works addressing the autonomous achievement of clusters in a network of heterogeneous mobile robots based on distributed and local interactions among the robots, none of which take also into account the sensing constraints inherent to these types of systems.

-**General Objectives:** The goal of this Master Thesis is to design and validate theoretically (using Lyapunov methods, graph theory, etc.) novel control laws for the autonomous achievement of cluster consensus of a swarm of robotic vehicles subject to sensing constraints (limited range, limited field of view) based on the general connectivity framework in [1].
-The work done during the the internship will be validated in simulation and experimentally using a fleet of Crazyflie drones.
+**General Objectives:** The goal of this Master Thesis is twofold: 1.
+Design and validate theoretically (using Lyapunov methods, graph theory, etc.) novel distributed control laws for the autonomous achievement of cluster consensus of a team of heterogeneous robotic vehicles subject to sensing constraints (limited range, limited field of view) based on the general connectivity framework in [1]; 2.
+Setup an experimental testbed for heterogeneous (aerial/ground) multi-robot systems based on the Cambridge RoboMaster platform [2] and Crazyflie drones [3] to test and validate the algorithms both in simulation and experiments.

 <br>
 <h3 class="subsection-title">Envisaged activities</h3>
 <br>

-1. Literature review of the related works and familiarize with the experimental setup in the team.
+1. Literature review of the related works and familiarize with the experimental setup in the team

-1. Take over the existing works and work on the design and analysis of a control algorithm for autonomous cluster consensus of multi-robot systems
+1. Take over the existing works and work on the design and analysis of a control algorithm for autonomous cluster consensus of heterogeneous multi-robot systems

+1. Setup the hardware and software for a team of heterogeneous aerial/ground robots

-1. Implement and validate in simulation the proposed algorithms.
+1. Implement and validate in simulation the proposed algorithms

-1. Validate experimentally the scenario on a fleet of Crazyflie drones.
+1. Validate experimentally the scenario on the heterogeneous team of robots

 <br>
 <h3 class="subsection-title">Skills/Requirements</h3>